slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'That’s the problem with putting others first: you’ve taught them you come second.'*

 <!--
+29. Don’t be quick to vouch for others.
+Do not become responsible for all or for every one, otherwise you become a slave and the slave of all.
+Some are born more fortunate than others: they are born to do good as others to receive it.
+Freedom is more precious than any gifts for which you may be tempted to give it up. -- Balthasar Gracian

 - healthy people will respect your boundaries boundaries is knowing what you want and what you don't want in a moment neighbours example: fence and steping in your flowers.